HL7/cqf-measures/pages/measure-conformance.md

 This implementation guide defines two extensions, [`cqfm-effectivePeriodAnchor`](StructureDefinition-cqfm-effectivePeriodAnchor.html) and [`cqfm-effectivePeriodDuration`](StructureDefinition-cqfm-effectivePeriodDuration.html) to support this alternative.

-As shown below in Snippet 3-7, a measure anchored to January 1, 2019 with a calendar duration of 1 year, would have valid Measurement Periods of 1/1/2019-12/31/2019.
-Note that although UCUM definite-duration units are required within FHIR, the semantics in this case use calendar duration semantics.
+As shown below in Snippet 3-7, a measure anchored to January 1, 2019 with a calendar duration of 1 year, would have valid Measurement Periods of 1/1/2019-12/31/2019, 1/1/2020-12/31/2020, etc. Note that although UCUM definite-duration units are required within FHIR, the semantics in this case use calendar duration semantics.

 ```xml
 <effectivePeriod>